ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 The Transport Services API mappings for UDP-Lite are identical to UDP.
-In addition, UDP-Lite supports the `msgChecksumLen` and `recvChecksumLen` Properties that allow an application to specify the minimum number of bytes in a message that need to be covered by a checksum.
+In addition, UDP-Lite supports the `msgChecksumLen` and `recvChecksumLen` Properties that allow an application to specify the minimum number of bytes in a Message that need to be covered by a checksum.

 ## UDP Multicast Receive